weshebert20/test-driven-todo-api/README.md

 ## Submission

-* As you make code changes, commit frequently and push to GitHub.
+* As you make code changes, commit frequently and push to your fork on GitHub.

-* Submit this lab as a pull request from your fork to the original repo.
+### Self Evaluation

+During the previous exercise, rate your progress on a scale of 1-5 (5 being the highest) for the following criteria:

+- **Persistence:** Do you handle frustration well?
+Do you independently pursue understanding?
+- **Organization:** Do you thoughtfully implement best coding patterns and practices?
+- **Collaboration:** Do you make an effort solve problems and share your ideas with others?
+- **Communication:** Do you clearly convey your thoughts to others in illustrative and clear ways?
+- **Self-compassion:** Do you make productive use of turning failures into learning opportunities?
+- **Resourcefulness:** Do make an effort to compare and contrast new ideas with ones you already know?